node-fetch/node-fetch/README.md

 {
     // These properties are part of the Fetch Standard
     method: 'GET',
     headers: {},            // request headers. format is the identical to that accepted by the Headers constructor (see below)
     body: null,             // request body. can be null, a string, a Buffer, a Blob, or a Node.js Readable stream
     redirect: 'follow',     // set to `manual` to extract redirect headers, `error` to reject redirect
     signal: null,           // pass an instance of AbortSignal to optionally abort requests

     // The following properties are node-fetch extensions
     follow: 20,             // maximum redirect count.
 0 to not follow redirect
     timeout: 0,             // req/res timeout in ms, it resets on redirect.
 0 to disable (OS limit applies).
 Signal is recommended instead.
     compress: true,         // support gzip/deflate content encoding. false to disable
     size: 0,                // maximum response body size in bytes.
 0 to disable
-    agent: null         // http(s).Agent instance or function that returns an instance (see below) }
+    agent: null             // http(s).Agent instance or function that returns an instance (see below)
+    highWaterMark: 16384    // the maximum number of bytes to store in the internal buffer before ceasing to read from the underlying resource.
+}
 ```